 A Complete Study of Cavity Filling Process

 No matter how excellent is your oral hygiene, having cavities is a very common where the age does not count.
-Once the cavity occurs one must visit dentist to get it filled.
-Unfortunately some of the people either don’t care or they are scared to visit dentist thinking that getting the cavity filled is painful.
+Once the cavity occurs one must visit a dentist to get it filled.
+Unfortunately, some of the people either don’t care or they are scared to visit dentist thinking that getting the cavity filled is painful.
 The question that arises their mind is Does Getting a Cavity Filled Hurt?
-But they are not aware that negligence of cavity might lead to painful situation resulting into abscess or loss of bone.
-Most of the people avoid visiting their dentist thinking that getting the cavity filled is very painful and it hurt, but the fact is that no dentist wishes to hurt you deliberately, if at all you get pain during filling must immediately bring into the notice of your dentist so that he can take remedial action.
+But they are not aware that negligence of cavity might lead to the painful situation resulting into abscess or loss of bone.
+Most of the people avoid visiting their dentist thinking that getting the cavity filled is very painful and it hurt, but the fact is that no dentist wishes to hurt you deliberately if at all you get pain during filling must immediately bring to the notice of your dentist so that he can take remedial action.

 How is Cavity Filled?

-After the area to be filled is numbed the decayed portion of the tooth is removed by specific procedure and tools depending upon the position of decayed tooth and efficiency of dentist.
-Mostly it is removed by using drill, air abrasion or laser to make sure the whole decayed area of the tooth is removed dentist might repeat the procedure several times.
+After the area to be filled is numbed the decayed portion of the tooth is removed by specific procedure and tools depending upon the position of decayed tooth and efficiency of a dentist.
+Mostly it is removed by using a drill, air abrasion or laser to make sure the whole decayed area of the tooth is removed dentist might repeat the procedure several times.

-How to care for cavity filling:
+How to Care for Cavity Filling:

 By now one must have understood that cavity filling never hurt, but after the procedure of filling is over the affected area will remain numb for 1 to 3 hours so make sure you don’t eat or chew anything which might cause damage to your tongue or lips.
 Avoid eating for 3 to 4 hours and do not take hard food at least for 24 hours.
-In normal cases the soreness and pain goes off after one or two days or maximum one week but if still persists then better call your dentist.
+In normal cases the soreness and pain go off after one or two days or maximum one week but if still persists then better call your dentist.
 Must brush or floss your teeth regularly to maintain hygiene of both natural and filled teeth.